 Blister Caves

-A blister cave is a cave formed by gas pressure pushing up a surface crust.
+A blister cave is a cave formed by gas pressure that forms a bubble in the rock.

 Blister caves are primary caves, as they are formed together with the surrounding rocks.
 They are also lava caves, as they are formed in lava.
 They are much smaller than lava tubes, although they may have a rather big diameter, because they always consist of a single blister.